-- Several built-in varieties: iter, map, endo, reduce, mapreduce, fold - Arity two, too: iter2, map2, reduce2, mapreduce2, fold2 - Monomorphic visitor methods, polymorphic visitor classes - All types inferred
+- Several built-in varieties: iter, map, ... - Arity two, too: iter2, map2, ... - Generated visitor methods are monomorphic (in this talk), - and their types are inferred. - Visitor classes are nevertheless polymorphic. - > Polymorphic visitor methods can be hand-written and inherited.

 Support for parameterized data types